mostafaDevadam/egybell-task/README.md

 I created UI as responsive and with dark mode if browser is in dark mode

 Backend:
-I developed a very simple Node.js/Express.js server and with restAPI with jwt
+I developed a very simple Node.js/Express.js server  with restAPI and jwt

 Backend/API: